UjayCoding/JS_fun/index.md

 - Display results using grid+flexbox

 **Beer App**
-- Display beers from punkapi.com with option to filter by alcohol volume & hoppiness
+- Display beers from punkapi.com with option to filter by alcohol volume & hoppiness using styled radio buttons
 - Display using Grid+flexbox
 - Paginate by doing a fetch and incrementing page number